Zir0-93/zir0-93.github.io/_posts/2018-12-10-github-code-reviews.md

 # Discussion

 Many of the classifications are related to each other at a conceptual level.
 For example, a `Readability` problem may be caused due to poor use of `Control Structures`.
 Therefore, it is important to note that the classifications were based only on what the **review comments explicitly discussed**.

 That is to say, if a comment read, "poor readability here", we would expect it to be classified as `Readability`.
 However, if the comment read, "This for loop should be moved before line 2", then `Control Structures` would be its expected classification, despite readability being the motivating factor for the review suggestion.
 As mentioned previously, in cases where multiple classifications applied, the comment was classified to a category it spend the most words discussing.

 Interestingly, 15% of review comments were found to discuss `Readability`.
 This category of comments not only deals with formatting, project conventions and style, but also with  how easy the code is to follow for a human.
 While existing static analysis tools are effective in dealing with the former area, they lack the ability to check code effectively in the latter domain.
-This is supported by the fact that over 80% of the repositories included in our study had some form of static analysis tools checking their code.
+This is supported by the fact that over 50% of the repositories included in our study had some form of static analysis tools checking their code.
 Additionally, a manual survey of 100 randomly sampled comments classified with `Readability` pointed towards this idea as well.
 One such comment from our study is illustrated below.
 While the approach taken by the code contributer is correct, the code review has suggested an alternate approach that increases the clarity of the code.

 <img src="/images/readability.png" alt="read" style="margin-right:auto; margin-left:auto;" width="600px"/>

 Error handling, class and method design were areas according to which a significant percentage of review comments were classified under.
 This does not come as a surprise, as these topics vary greatly in the way they are handled from program to program.
 Moreover, there is often no single correct way to go about their implementation, resulting in an increased amount of developer discussion, and thus review comments, that exist around them.

 The most surprising finding from this study is the fact that 44% of review comments were classified according to the `Other` category.
 This highlights a major limitation of our approach in using review comments **alone** to understand the subject of typical code review discussions.

 Without the ability to extract meaningful information from the source code alongside the review comment, it is very difficult to understand what the comment alone is discussing.

 For example, the figure below illustrates a review comment targeted at a Java annotation for a field variable.
 However, without viewing the source code, it equally possible to suggest that the review comment is targeted at a method name, class name, or even source code documentation.

-Moreover, many review comments contain references to source code entities, which also makes their classification a difficult task without the analyzing the source code as well.
+Many review comments also contain references to source code entities, which also makes their classification a difficult task without being able to reference them to the source code as well.
 Lastly, many review comments analyzed consisted of comments serving as a response to previous comments, which do not always reveal information on their own about the original subject of the discussion.

 <img src="/images/pluralize.png" alt="pluralize" style="margin-right:auto; margin-left:auto;" width="600px"/>

+# Closing

+This wraps up our experiment on classifying GitHub code review comments!
+Unfortunately, this experiment only sampled the top 100 most forked Java repositories on GitHub, I wonder how the results would change for different programming languages.
+If you do end up researching this, please share your results with me!

+Did these results match what you had in mind based on your experience doing code reviews?
+Let me know in the comments below.